chizhanyuefeng/tensorflow_yolo/README.md

 # You Only Look Once: Unified, Real-Time Object Detection
 Using tensorflow to complete the yolo train and test

+## Notice
+Now I have no time to add get_batch() fuctions,so I only use one picture to train the model.
+When I'm training the model,loss will be descend and accuracy is coming to 100%.
+Training own dataset will be coming.

 ## Requirenments
 - python3
 - tensorflow 1.4.0